At the heart of Fuissé since 1840

 With a degree in agricultural and alimentary engineering, Audrey completed her education with a postgraduate Masters in Vine and Wine and an Enological Diploma at Montpellier's SupAgro College.
 She began working in Beaujolais, where she spent time exploring the many facets of Fleurie's Gamay.
 In 2008, Maison Louis Jadot asked her to take the helm at Domaine Ferret.
 Audrey's painstaking, precise attention to detail is what has helped the Chardonnays of this Pouilly-Fuissé property to continue to shine.
 In her sensitivity to precision, she walks in the footsteps of the women who preceded her at the domaine.

 The mother of two small children, she likes to read them bedtime stories and to share her enjoyment of good home cooking with them.
-The proximity of the Alps allows her to ski as often as possible and assuages her desire to travel, albeit not to distant countries - she prefers to travel on skis rather than in the skies.
-Having said that, she loves the Irish countryside and the vineyards of Piedmont, her favourite overseas destinations.
+The proximity of the Alps allows her to ski as often as possible and assuages her desire to travel, albeit not too distant countries - she prefers to travel on skis rather than in the skies.
+Having said that, she loves the Irish countryside and the vineyards of Piedmont, her favorite overseas destinations.